tnebooks/12th-zoology/content.en/zoology/evolution/_index.md

 which ran down the ‘U’ tube.
 Experiment was conducted continuously for a week and the liquid was analysed.
 Glycine, alanine, beta alanine and aspartic acid were identified.
 Thus Miller’s experiments had an insight as to the possibility of abiogenetic synthesis of large amount of variety of organic compounds in nature from a mixture of sample gases in which the only source of carbon was methane.
 Later in similar experiments, formation of all types of amino acids, and nitrogen bases were noticed.

-**6.4 Evidences for biological evolution**
+## Evidences for biological evolution

-**6.4.1 Paleontological evidences** Paleontology is the study of prehistoric
+### Paleontological evidences

-life through fossils.
+Paleontology is the study of prehistoric life through fossils.
 Fossils are described as the true witnesses of evolution or documents

 Boiling water